ClaytonSibanda/orchastrator_mobiperf/README.md

 type:"traceroute"
 ```
 ## key
-it is the job idea
-Key has to be unique so as to easily map results to the experiment
+Key which is the job ID has to be unique so as to easily map results to the experiment
 ```
 key:"some unique value"
 ```